ome/omero-documentation/developers/Omero/Python/Gateway.rst

 Stateful services, reconnection, error handling etc
 ---------------------------------------------------

-The Blitz gateway was designed for use in the `OmeroWeb </ome/wiki/OmeroWeb>`_ framework and it is not expected that stateful services will be maintained on the client for significant time.
+The Blitz gateway was designed for use in the |OmeroWeb| framework and it is not expected that stateful services will be maintained on the client for significant time.
 There is various error-handling functionality in the Blitz gateway that will close existing services and recreate them in order to maintain a